-How to market a restaurant – Effective Restaurant Marketing Ideas for Independent and Small Chain Business Owners
+How To Market A Restaurant – Effective Restaurant Marketing Ideas For Independent And Small Chain Operators

-As an independent or small chain business owner you should know how to leverage the online platform to make your restaurant stand out among the competition and drive online sales.
+As an independent or small chain restaurant owner you should know how to leverage the various online platforms to make your restaurant stand out among the competition and drive online sales.

-Continue reading to find out what are the best restaurant marketing ideas right you can use right now.
+Continue reading to learn about the most effective restaurant marketing strategies available right now.

 Growth-driven Restaurant Marketing Ideas and Trends

 Here are top 20 restaurant marketing ideas that you can use this year: